Deep Algebra Projects

 Create stories to match linear data; interpret slopes and y-intercepts; solve linear equations and inequalities graphically and symbolically; find intersection points of graphs; represent solutions to inequalities on a number line

 Create and use mathematical models for payments on long-term loans; apply knowledge of geometric sequences; discover and apply a formula for geometric series

 Discover a formula for the unit circle; make connections between the unit circle and the Pythagorean theorem; find formulas for linear graphs; solve linear equations; solve systems of two equations (one linear and one quadratic); discover formulas for generating Pythagorean triples; understand stereographic projection

-Create and interpret mathematical models for traffic flow; invent and apply methods to solve systems of linear equations that have an infinite number of solutions; use real-world constraints to determine bounds on solutions
+Create and interpret mathematical models for traffic flow; invent and apply methods to solve systems of linear equations that have multiple (often an infinite number of) solutions; use real-world constraints to determine bounds on solutions

 Add, subtract, and multiply polynomial expressions; rewrite polynomial expressions in multiple equivalent forms; connect algebra to geometric patterns; use algebraic manipulations to prove claims about patterns; discover formulas for polygonal numbers; discover formulas for sums of whole numbers, square numbers, and cube numbers

-Create a mathematical model to maximize revenue; write and solve linear and quadratic equations; generalize equations in order to understand deeper connections (Note: I am still writing this project.
+Create a mathematical model to maximize revenue; write and solve linear and quadratic equations; understand the significance of the factoring process in a real-world context; generalize equations in order to understand deeper connections (Note: I am still writing this project.
 Thank you for your patience.)

 Apply knowledge of probability to investigate three classic surprising results: the birthday problem, Buffon's needle problem, and the Monty Hall dilemma (Note: I am still writing this project.
 Thank you for your patience.)